estherjk/estherjk.github.io/_posts/2014-11-06-connecting-a-usb-device-to-the-edison-mini-breakout-board.md

 crw-rw----    1 root     video      81,   0 Nov 10 15:57 /dev/video0
 ```

 Congratulations!
-You have now successfuly connected a USB device!
+You have now successfully connected a USB device!